HubRise/website/content/apps/woocommerce/en/troubleshooting.md

 Here is how to correct this:

-1. Reset the configuration of WooCommerce Bridge.
+1. Reset the WooCommerce Bridge configuration.
+To find out how, see [Reset the Configuration](/apps/woocommerce/configuration#reset).
 1. Configure the bridge again from scratch.
 When you reach the first step of the configuration, enter the correct URL of your WooCommerce store, ensuring the URL matches exactly with your website (pay attention to whether your website uses `www` or not).
 1. Proceed with the configuration as described in [Connect to HubRise](/apps/woocommerce/connect-hubrise).